simplybusiness/Kiln/README.md

 To contribute to Kiln, you'll need the following tools installed:
 - Rust (stable channel, assuming 1.37 as minimum)
 - Clippy (For linting)
+- Cargo Make (For building docker images)
 - Docker
+- OpenSSL 1.1.0 or higher

 Kiln is still in it's early stages and isn't ready for production use.
 However, contributions are welcome!
 If you want to make a change to the project:
 - Open an issue to discuss the change (if the change is significant)